centreon/centreon-documentation/versioned_docs/version-23.10/migrate/poller-display-to-remote-server.md

     Which IP do you want to use as CURRENT NODE IP?
     1) 192.168.0.2
     2) 192.168.0.3
-    1.
+    1
     ```

 3. Then validate the information:

     ``` shell
-    Summary of the information that will be sent:
+    Summary of the informations that will be send:

-    API connection:
+    Api connection:
     username: admin
     password: ******
     target server: 192.168.0.1